Europe's healthier carmakers flinch as market slumps

 Struggling rival Peugeot, which plans to scrap 8,000 jobs in France and closing a major assembly plant north of Paris, reported a 6.5 percent decline in first-quarter sales on Wednesday and said it would seek cost-saving concessions from unions to help meet turnaround targets.

-Upcoming labour talks follow local rival Renault's (RENA.PA) deal with unions on a pay freeze and working-time cuts and may touch on similar measures, Peugeot finance chief Jean-Baptiste de Chatillon said.
-He ruled out further job or plant cuts.
+Upcoming labor talks follow local rival Renault's (RENA.PA) deal with unions on a pay freeze and working-time cuts and may touch on similar measures, Peugeot finance chief Jean-Baptiste de Chatillon said.
+He ruled out further job or plant cuts. ($1 = 0.7695 euros)

 (Additional reporting by Victoria Bryan and Laurence Frost; Editing by Tom Pfeiffer)